michellelally/image-recognition/README.txt

 Image Processing using Microsoft Cognitive Services Computer Vision API

-This project is desgined for Android, iOS and UWP to take an image provided by the user and return information about the visual content found in the image.
-This application will allow you to analyze a locally stored image using the Computer Vision's REST API.
+This project is designed for Android, iOS and UWP to take an image provided by the user and return information about the visual content found in the image.
+This application will allow you to analyse a locally stored image using the Computer Vision's REST API.
 The API will extract visual features and content based on that image.

 Steps:
 1. The user chooses to either take a photo using their camera, or upload an image stored in their gallery/documents.